Spring19GameEngines/finalproject-arcubed/part1_README.md

 ## Option 1 - Game Maker

 For your final project, you will make a 'game maker'.
 That is, you will build a tool that someone with no C++ knowledge can use.
 Our pybind11 lab is a good starting point, though you are allowed to explore other technologies like [lua](https://www.lua.org/).
-For this project, you will build an API (i.e. 2D API or 3D API) for your games and a GUI environment for building your game. **You will** implement part of at least 1 classic game we have not previously implemented (e.g. pacman, asteroids, snake, super mario, etc.) using your engine to demonstrate how your engine is used.
+For this project, you will build an API (i.e. 2D API or 3D API) for your games and a GUI environment for building your game.

+**You will** implement part of at least 1 classic or original game we have not previously implemented (e.g. pacman, asteroids, snake, super mario, etc.) using your engine to demonstrate how your engine is used.

 ### Some notes on building a game maker